 The Corporation shall pay to any independent auditor employed by the Corporation for the purpose of rendering or issuing an audit report or performing other audit, review or attest services and to any outside accounting, legal or other advisor retained by the Committee pursuant to the preceding paragraph such compensation, including without limitation, usual and customary expenses and charges, as shall be determined by the Committee.
-The Corporation shall pay ordinary administrative expenses of the Committee that are necessary or appropriate in carrying out its duties.
+The Corporation shall pay ordinary administrative expenses of the Committee that are necessary or appropriate in carrying out its duties of the Board of Directors of Landstar System, Inc.